 But first, let’s talk about its recent TIOBE ranking – the de-facto standard for gauging the popularity of programming languages.
 The latest rankings show Dart at the 24th spot out of the 50 languages that TIOBE tracks, behind languages like R, Delphi, even Swift which was released in 2014, 3 years later after Dart was introduced.
 Even languages like Delphi and R have seen a recent spike in implementation across various application domain.

 Codementor ranks Dart at #1 in the list of programming languages one should not learn in 2018.
 They looked at community engagement, growth, and the job market to arrive at this conclusion.

-All might not be gloom and doom for Dart yet.
+The answer is a definitely ‘No’.
 The reason being Dart’s ease of use, lack of boilerplates and extremely lightweight nature.
 Developers have termed it as a language for the long run.
 These predictions got a major boost when Google recently announced their latest Cross-Platform mobile development framework, Flutter which was written in Dart.
 The reviews of Flutter has also been encouraging since it paves way for simpler and native like mobile apps.
 The popularity of Flutter could mean a revival of Dart in the mobile development scenario.
 But Google might have even bigger aspirations with Dart.